Afflictions: As in the New Testament, from the Greek word

 Covenant (testament; one covenant, Luke 22:20), HERE.

 Thanksgiving: a grateful acknowledgement of benefits, favors, and

 helps bestowed on you by someone.
 Related to praise and worship.

-Theology: Theology is reasoned discourse concerning beliefs about
+Theology: Theology is the domain of reasoned thinking & discourse concerning beliefs about

-recognize God: no two people maintain the exact same set of beliefs about God.
+recognize God.
+Deep in each heart, no two people maintain the exact same set of beliefs about God.
 And, even a

 single individual person's theology changes with time, experience, and

 study.
 After personal theology, a local church body may appeal to persons with similar theology.
 Then church groups band together with similar theologies and may form denominational theology.
 Beyond that, denominations may group together to form branches of a religion or even entire religions.
 Satan gets into all of this as he causes arguements, bickering, and abuse and damage to relationships as the parties fight over "who is right".
 It boils down to "if...then" thinking: "if such and such is what God is like, then that Scripture verse must mean...".
 Complicating this is the underlying, almost subconscious way that a people group think.
 Suzerain thinking harks back to the dawn of mankind where the dominant male ruled in the clan.
 Then it became people groups conquering other people groups and allowing the conquered to live if they followed a covenant treaty.
 People accustomed to this "If you follow my rules, I will leave you alone".
 These folks have an almost natural tendency to see top authority as punishment waiting to happen.